csgillespie/efficientR/main.md

 ### Searching for R packages

-Building on the example above, how can on find out if there is a package to solve your particular problem?
+Building on the example above, how can one find out if there is a package to solve your particular problem?
 The first stage is to guess: if it is a common problem, someone has probably tried to solve it.
 The second stage is to search.
 A simple Google query, `haversine formula R`, returned a link to the **geosphere** package in the second result (a [hardcoded implementation](http://www.r-bloggers.com/great-circle-distance-calculations-in-r/) was first).

 Beyond Google, there are also several sites for searching for packages and functions.
 [rdocumentation.org](http://www.rdocumentation.org/) provides a multi-field search environment to pinpoint the function or package you need.
 Amazingly, the search for `haversine` in the Description field yielded 10 results from 8 packages: R has at least *8* implementations of the Haversine formula!
 This shows the importance of careful package selection as there are often many packages that do the same job, as we see in the next section.
 There is also a way to find the function from within R, with `RSiteSearch()`, which opens a url in your browser linking to a number of functions (40) and vignettes (2) that mention the text string: